egoist/bili/docs/api.md

 Type: `string`<br>
 Default: `react`<br>
-Possible values: `react` `vue` or any JSX pragma like `h`
+Possible values: `react` or any JSX pragma like `h`

-Switch JSX syntax, only works with our default Babel config.
+Switch JSX syntax, only works with our default Babel config or Buble.

 ### replace